 I am currently writing a book entitled A Wonderland of Common Things: Cultures of Mass Production in Inter-war England.
 This focuses on the different ways in which mass production transformed English life in the 1920s and 30s, and how it felt to participate in a modern 'democratic' consumerist culture increasingly in debt to the logics of Taylorism.
 Its six chapter explore such topics as: day-dreaming on the production line; factory tourism; the household 'gadget' as a technological form; branding as a seemingly democratic force; the dramaturgies of the chain store; and the use of new technologies to manage Londoners' movements.

 Since joining Nottingham, I have worked closely with the nearby Boots Archive, an incredibly rich historical resource.
 In October 2021, I embarked on a four-year AHRC-funded research project entitled 'Chemists to the Nation, Pharmacy to the World'.
-With my colleague, Dr Anna Greenwood, I am exploring how Boots used health and beauty to shape both national and imperial culture.
+With my colleague, Professor Anna Greenwood, I am exploring how Boots used health and beauty to shape both national and imperial culture.

 My previous research focused on the connections between urban reconstruction and the lives of queer men in London after the Second World War.
 My monograph, The Spiv and the Architect: Unruly Life in Postwar London (University of Minnesota Press, 2010) explored how post-war everyday life was re-formed by new types of managerial expertise across a range of spatial domains.
 This drive, which emerged out of such allied disciplines as town planning, psychology and visual design education, sought to combat the instabilities of the commercial metropolis and its disordered dynamics of both sexual and consumerist desire.
 In particular, the project traced how these disciplinary forces helped transform queer male relations, practices and selfhoods during this period.